Degrees of Freedom Region of a Class of Multi-source Gaussian Relay Networks: Introduction

 This paper is organized as follows.
 In Section \ref{sec:sys_model}, we explain the underlying system model and define the DoF region.
-In Section \ref{sec:result}, we state the main results of this paper, the DoF regions of Gaussian relay networks.
-In Section \ref{sec:achievable}, we propose a block Markov AF relaying scheme and derive its achievable rate region for two-hop and three-hop Gaussian relay networks.
-From the achievable rate regions, we characterize the DoF region of Gaussian relay networks in Section \ref{sec:dof}.
-We conclude this paper in Section \ref{sec:conclusion} and refer to the Appendix for the proof of the result in Section \ref{subsec:achievable_3hop}.
+In Section \ref{sec:result}, we state the main result of this paper, the DoF region of Gaussian relay networks.
+In Section \ref{sec:dof_K_K}, we propose an AF relaying scheme and derive its achievable DoF region for $K$-user $K$-hop Gaussian relay networks.
+In Section \ref{sec:general_dof}, we generalize this result to $K$-user $M$-hop Gaussian relay networks and show that it characterizes the optimal DoF region if a certain condition is satisfied.
+We conclude this paper in Section \ref{sec:conclusion} and refer to Appendix I for the proof of the technical lemma and Appendix II for the proof of the result in Section \ref{sec:dof_K_K} in which $K$ is odd.